 Temple College has many student clubs/organizations on campus.
-Through these clubs/organizations, students are given the opportunity to become involved in planning activities, making new friends, and developing leadership skills.
-Temple College has diverse clubs and organizations and are always open to expand activity offerings.
+Through these clubs/organizations, students are given the opportunity to become involved in planning activities, making new friends and developing leadership skills.
+Temple College has diverse clubs and organizations and is always open to expanding activity offerings.

-No matter what your interest — whether it’s academic, recreational, or social — you can probably find others at Temple College that share your passion.
+No matter what your interest — whether it’s academic, recreational or social — you can probably find others at Temple College who share your passion.

-For more information about joining a club/organization or starting a new club please contact:
+For more information about joining a club/organization or starting a new club, contact:

 Arnold Student Union

 Membership is restricted to students currently enrolled in the Associate Degree Nursing program.
 ADNSO promotes opportunities to develop experience in contributing to a professional organization and enhances member knowledge of health care concerns or issues.

 Sponsor: Claudia Turner firstname.lastname@example.org

 This organization is designed to promote interest and awareness in Respiratory Care, to further awareness of technological advancements, and to broaden the scope of study in Respiratory Care.
 Its membership is restricted to those students enrolled in the TC Respiratory Care program.

 Association of Student Surgical Technologists (ASST)